clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Eric Lopatin</h3>
-        <p>Eric Lopatin (Infrastructure Interest Group Co-Chair) is Product Manager for the California Digital Library's digital preservation initiatives, including the Merritt repository that preserves library special collection content from libraries across all ten University of California campuses, as well as eScholarship publications, ETDs, and datasets submitted to Dryad from organizations worldwide.
+        <p>Eric Lopatin (<a href="/groups/infrastructure/">Infrastructure Interest Group</a> Co-Chair) is Product Manager for the California Digital Library's digital preservation initiatives, including the Merritt repository that preserves library special collection content from libraries across all ten University of California campuses, as well as eScholarship publications, ETDs, and datasets submitted to Dryad from organizations worldwide.
 In this role, he leads the product development of Merritt and its integration with CDL systems, while also directly supporting campus-specific preservation efforts.
 Through ongoing UC-systemwide initiatives, he helps promote the adoption of digital preservation best practices and associated technologies.
 Prior to joining CDL, Eric worked at the Public Library of Science where he was product owner for a development team focused on bolstering editorial process efficiency across journal operations.
 His recent work in Open Access publishing, as well as a string of years spent at Adobe Systems enabling cross-application workflows and shared technology, have all contributed to his interests in the realms of preservation, publishing and software development.
         </p>
     </div>
     <div class="col-sm-2">